Discovering...

 Download French and Arabic language packs for offline translation.
 The camera feature translates signs and menus in real time.

-Multi-currency cards with great MAD exchange rates.
+Multi-currency cards with competitive MAD exchange rates.
 Top up over data and use the card at Moroccan ATMs and shops.

 Ride-hailing apps that work in Moroccan cities.
 InDrive lets you negotiate prices.
-Careem (owned by Uber) is the more established option.
+Careem is the more established option.

 Install NordVPN, ExpressVPN, or Surfshark before you leave.
-Useful for public WiFi security and accessing home-country streaming.
+Useful for public WiFi security and accessing home-country streaming services.

-Maroc Telecom (IAM) has the widest nationwide coverage, including rural areas, mountain valleys, and parts of the Sahara that other carriers cannot reach.
+Maroc Telecom (IAM) has the widest nationwide coverage, including rural areas, mountain valleys, and stretches of the Sahara that other carriers cannot reach.
 For city-only trips, all three carriers perform well.
-Orange is the strongest alternative with good urban 4G+ speeds.
+Orange is the strongest alternative with fast urban 4G+ speeds.

 Yes.
 All three carriers operate kiosks in the arrivals halls of Mohammed V International Airport (Casablanca) and Marrakech Menara Airport.
 Airport prices match city prices — there is no tourist markup.
 Staff speak English and French.
 Bring your passport for mandatory registration.